outscal/Tile-Maps/README.md

 # Problem Statement

-You are given a scene with all the required assets with a readymade scene.
+You are given a scene with all the required assets for creating TileMaps.
+Try to make 3 different levels with a variety of Tile sets to make each level look unique.

 You will find the instructional course for this project in this github repo below, please click the url: